charlie-vf/genshin-recipes-blog/README.md

 - Users should be able to view their own profile and edit it

 User Stories:
-- As a user, I can view others' profiles so that I can see their posts, liked content and more
+- As a user, I can view others' profiles so that I can see their posts and more
     - a user can navigate to other users' profiles and see recipes
-- As a user, I can view a user's  likes & following/followed counts on their profiles so that I can easily browse their content and find new content
+- As a user, I can view a user's  likes & following/followed counts on their profiles so that I can easily browse their content and see how active they are in the community
     - users can view another user's following & followed counts
-    - other functionality not fully implemented - see Future Features
+    - some functionality not fully implemented - see Future Features
 - As a user, I can follow/unfollow other users so that I can easily find my favourite creators and narrow results by them
     - follow/unfollow button available on user profiles
     - auto-updates user stats